JaneliaSciComp/JaneliaDataStandards/CONTRIBUTING.md

 Posts in a format suitable for [quarto](https://quarto.org), such as quarto markdown (.qmd) or a notebook (.ipynb) can be added to /posts/.
 Use the existing posts as a template, at least for the 'front matter' (configuration block).
 To see how the website will look as you're working, do `quarto preview`.
 When you're finished making changes, render the site with `quarto preview` or `quarto render`.
 (The latter will render the site pages without opening a browser tab.)
 Then commit and push as you normally would.

-The rendered site pages are automatically stored in, and deployed from, /docs/ on the main branch, so please do not modify that folder.
+The rendered site pages are automatically stored in, and deployed from, /docs/ on the main branch, so please do not manually modify that folder.